Vyral/bryan-colemere-recruiting/_posts/2022-08-02-check-out-our-agent-workshop-on-august-16.md

 ---
 {% include youtube.html %}

-{% include excerpt.html %}&nbsp;

-You’re invited to our next agent workshop\!
+{% include excerpt.html %}&nbsp;<br>You’re invited to our next agent workshop\!
 It will be held on **August 16 from 11 a.m. to 2 p.m.** at the Sandy Lake Community College Campus.
 We’ll cover all things marketing and go into our marketing playbook.
 By following our tips and presenting yourself as a valuable resource to clients, you will create more business and improve your bottom line. **Here are just a few of the things we’ll talk about:**

 * How to properly advertise your listings to get additional buyers
 * How to advertise yourself on social media without being pushy or overbearing